foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 developing for hardware platform which doesn't have hostlink support is that `nsim` will halt target core on call to function "exit" and on many errors, while `exit` functions `nosys.specs` is an infinite loop.

-### Using CGEN simulator to run bare metal ARCompact applications

-Build application:

-    $ arc-elf32-gcc -marc700 -g --specs=nsim.specs hello_world.c

-To run it on CGEN-based simulator without debugger:

-    $ arc-elf32-run a.out
-    hello world

-To debug it in the GDB using simulator (GDB output omitted):

-    $ arc-elf32-gdb --quiet a.out
-    (gdb) target sim
-    (gdb) load
-    (gdb) start
-    (gdb) list
-    (gdb) continue
-    hello world
-    (gdb) quit

-CGEN simulator supports only ARC 600 and ARC 700.
-CGEN hostlink is mostly compatible with nSIM hostlink - basic functions, like console IO are implemented in  the same manner, but some other system calls like, `times` are not available in CGEN.

 ### Using EM Starter Kit to run bare metal ARC EM application